Rochester Lilac Festival

 - Ice skating is not permitted elsewhere in the Monroe County Parks.

-- When ice conditions allow, the skating hours in Highland are as follows:
+- When ice conditions allow, the skating hours at Highland Park are as follows:

 Equipment is not available for rent in any park.

-Warming hut is available nearby the rink at Highland Park.
+There is a warming hut available nearby the rink at Highland Park.

 Ice conditions will vary depending on weather.